Easy (Sugababes song): Composition and lyrics

-"Easy" is an uptempo electropop song that lasts three minutes and 36 seconds.
+"Easy" is an uptempo pop rock and electropop song that lasts three minutes and 36 seconds.
 A journalist from MTV UK described it as "a saucy slice of electro with a ravey chorus and naughty lyrics".
 It was composed in the key of F major using common time at 118 beats per minute.
 "Easy" features heavy use of synthesizers—most notably a bass synthesizer, as well as a "grinding electro riff".
-According to Fraser McAlphine of BBC, the chorus is reminiscent of songs performed by British girl group, Girls Aloud.
+According to Fraser McAlphine of BBC, the chorus is reminiscent of songs performed by fellow British girl group, Girls Aloud.
 Ian Mathers from Stylus Magazine described the first half of the chorus as a "Hellogoodbye/Van She style 80s dancefloor euphoria".
 The song's lyrical content is metaphorical and features sexual euphemisms.

 Buchanan described the song during an interview that was published on the group's official website, saying: "Easy is a very naughty and cheeky song – it’s the most sexy song we’ve ever done.
 It came about when Orson had an idea for a song.
 They played it to us – it was just a verse and a bridge and we completely changed the format of the song to make it our own and the result is this incredibly provocative sexy number that we love."
 She elaborated in a separate interview: "When we started working with the guys from Orson the sound just blew us away – it's completely fresh sounding but at the same time has the same qualities as the biggest songs of our career, so it's perfect for this album!"